Osamu Tezuka: Gekiga graphic novels (1967–1989)

 In 1967, in response to the magazine Garo and the gekiga movement, Tezuka created the magazine COM.
 By doing so, he radically changed his art from a cartoony, Disney-esque slapstick style towards a more realistic drawing style; at the time the themes of his books became focused on an adult audience.
 A common element in all these books and short stories is the very dark and immoral nature of the main characters.
 The stories are also filled with explicit violence, erotic scenes, and crime.
+Through the magazine, he also wanted to recreate the vision of the Manga Shōnen magazine he had contributed to in the early 1950s, making it a platform for artistic experimentation and promotion of young emerging artists.

 The change of his manga from aimed at children to more 'literary' gekiga manga started with the yōkai manga Dororo in 1967.
 This yōkai manga was influenced by the success of and a response to Shigeru Mizuki's GeGeGe no Kitarō.
 Simultaneously, he also produced Vampires that, like Dororo, also introduced a stronger, more coherent storyline and a shift in the drawing style.
 After these two he began his true first gekiga attempt with Swallowing the Earth.
 Dissatisfied with the result, he soon after produced I.L..
 His work Phoenix began in 1967.

 Besides the well-known series Phoenix, Black Jack and Buddha, which are drawn in this style, he also produced a vast amount of one-shots or shorter series, such as Ayako, Ode to Kirihito, Alabaster, Apollo's Song, Barbara, MW, The Book of Human Insects, and a large number of short stories that were later collectively published in books such as Under the Air, Clockwork Apple, The Crater, Melody of Iron and Other Short Stories, and Record of the Glass Castle.

 Tezuka would become a bit milder in narrative tone in the 1980s with his follow-up works such as Message to Adolf, Midnight, Ludwig B (unfinished), and Neo Faust.

 Death

-Tezuka died of stomach cancer on 9 February 1989 in Tokyo.
+Tezuka died of stomach cancer on 9 February 1989 after he was rushed into the hospital in Tokyo.
 His last words were: "I'm begging you, let me work!", spoken to a nurse who had tried to take away his drawing equipment.

 Although Tezuka was agnostic, he was buried in a Buddhist cemetery in Tokyo.

 In 2014, it was reported that Tezuka's daughter, Rumiko Tezuka, opened a drawer to her father's desk which had been locked since his death.
 In it she found a half-eaten piece of chocolate, a handwritten essay about Katsuhiro Otomo in regard to his good work on Akira, sketches from his various projects, and a large number of erotic sketches of anthropomorphic animals.